tamagui/tamagui/next.md

+- on scroll clear open tooltip (homepage hero is bad)

 - Group is not SSR safe because useProps is evaluating to specific media queries on the server and then ultimately becomes not-media-css